Mark Leonard Winter: Personal life

 Winter is married to actress and singer, Geraldine Hakewill.
 They first met in 2011, occasionally crossing paths until they became a couple in 2017, and married in December 2021.
 They have co-starred in the 2020 psychodrama Disclosure.

-Winter is a big fan of movies from the 1970s, and loves the work of Robert De Niro and Daniel Day-Lewis.
+Winter is a big fan of movies from the 1970s, and the work of Robert De Niro and Daniel Day-Lewis.

 In November 2018, Winter gave evidence against his co-star in King Lear, Geoffrey Rush, in Rush's defamation lawsuit against the Daily Telegraph.